Key takeaways

 But how does taking allergy medication impact your ability to enjoy those #weekendvibes?
 In other words, will you still have the option to enjoy a cold beer on a hot summer night (or a hot toddy on a cold winter night) if you are taking something to combat your itchy eyes, runny nose, sneezing, hives, rash, or scratchy throat?

-Can you drink while taking allergy medication?
+Can you drink alcohol while taking allergy medication?

 First-generation allergy medicines

-If your allergy med of choice is diphenhydramine, also known as Benadryl, the answer is an emphatic NO. Diphenhydramine and alcohol should never, EVER, be combined, says David Corry, MD, a pulmonologist and professor of medicine in the immunology, allergy, and rheumatology department at Baylor College of Medicine in Houston, Texas.
-The same rule applies to other first-generation allergy medications such as Chlor-Trimeton (chlorpheniramine), Tavist (clemastine), and Atarax (hydroxyzine).
+Simply put, none of these and alcohol should never, EVER, be combined, says David Corry, MD, a pulmonologist and professor of medicine in the immunology, allergy, and rheumatology department at Baylor College of Medicine in Houston, Texas.

 “That is a big contraindication,” Dr. Corry says.
 Why?
 The primary side effect of these medications, which are central nervous system depressants, is drowsiness (case in point: Benadryl is also used to treat insomnia), which is also one of the primary side effects of alcohol consumption.